• Skip to primary navigation

 Shepherd Pie vs Cottage Pie

-There are other versions of this classic dish and the most famous one is the Shepherd's Pie.
-The main and only difference between them is that Shepherd's Pie has lamb mince instead of beef.
 They both can be made with finely chopped leftover roast beef or lamb meat instead of minced meat.

-Ingredients for cottage pie
+labelled picture of ingredients for cottage pie

 • Stock -Homemade Beef Stock or Chicken Stock (Bone Broth) are the best options.
 You can use good quality store-bought stock or stock cubes as well.
 Make sure you check the seasoning before adding salt at the end of the cooking period.

-Ingredients for the Mashed Potatoes
+Ingredients for Mashed Potatoes

-• Cheddar cheese - everything tastes better with a bit of extra cheese added.
+• Cheddar cheese - Everything tastes better with a bit of extra cheese added.
 You can use any hard cheese you like using for cooking.

 Step-by-Step Instructions